YijianZhou/YijianZhou.github.io/index.md

 (2) Prof. Anthony Lomax also extends appreciations to my results!
 (3) I have one more reliable collaborator, Hongyang Ding, a 1st-year PhD from PKU

+**[2023.05] I received the Roland Blanchard Award in our department!**
+The 24W quarter will be my first quarter without being TA :)

 **[2023.03] The [SRL paper](https://www.researchgate.net/publication/367519243_2022_Mw_66_Luding_China_Earthquake_A_Strong_Continental_Event_Illuminating_the_Moxi_Seismic_Gap) on 2022 Luding earthquake is accepted** after being rejected by Science China last year :)
 This is my first second- & corresponding-author paper, meaning that it is completed with my hands-on supervision